haskellfoundation/hs-opt-handbook.github.io/index.rst

 *by Jeffrey M. Young*

-This book assumes you are using ghc ``9.2.x`` or above and using the Linux operating system.
+This book assumes you are using ghc |ghcVersion| or above and using the Linux operating system.
 If you are new then the best place to start is the :doc:`How to use this book </src/Preliminaries/how_to_use>` chapter.
 If you are returning then feel free to jump to the :ref:`mastertoc` and best wishes.
 It is dangerous